outworkers/morpheus/README.md

 OracleSQL for example.
 It doesn't have a query compiler, instead it entirely mimics the functionality the database has.

-We've taken it up ourselves to produce the highest quality database integration tooling for all Scala users, currently hitting that bar for Cassandra, Neo4J and MongoDB.
+We've taken it up ourselves to produce the highest quality database integration tooling for all Scala users, currently hitting that bar for Cassandra and Neo4J.
 But why stop there?

 Using morpheus